fer-angeles/itjuana/README.md

 ## About Aplication

 The app helps to find the suitability score (SS) that maximizes all the deliveries to the drivers. <br>
-The app is done in Laravel 9, inside the framework it was written a command that looks and finds the SS among the delivery file data address and the drivers’ company file.
+The app is done in Laravel 9, inside the framework a command that looks and finds the SS among the delivery file data address and the drivers’ company file was written.

 ## The steps to run the program:
 To have installed **PHP** in the environment where the application will be executed